electron/electron/docs/api/synopsis.md

 });
 ```

-The web page is no different than a normal web page, except for the extra
+The render process is no different than a normal web page, except for the extra
 ability to use node modules:

 ```html